KenT2/tboplayer/README.md

 For a list of streaming services supported by youtube-dl, see this link: https://rg3.github.io/youtube-dl/supportedsites.html (not all of them were tested with TBOPlayer/OMXplayer)

-If you used the automatic installer, you should be able to open files with the right mouse click menu in your file manager.
+If you used the automatic installer, you should be able to open files with double-click, or with the right mouse click menu in your file manager.

 TROUBLESHOOTING
 =========